-- Excavates dredge sediments using an open or enclosed bucket that may vary in size from 1.5 cy to 25 cy (1 to 19 m3); typically barge mounted. - Placement of dredged material into open scows that hold the material for transport to an offloading site.
-The offloading site can be upland or open water with proper permits.
-Details regarding the offloading locations for the individual upland dewatering sites is presented in the Final Report, Upland Placement Study (NAVFAC Pacific 2008a).

-- Operates best in hard-packed consolidated sediments and is not well suited for hard rock environments; loose or fine materials tend to be released into the water column during withdrawal from the dredge floor to the surface and back. - Water content of the dredged material is typically in the range of 10%.
+- Excavates dredge sediments using an open or enclosed bucket that may vary in size from 1.5 cubic yards (cy) to 25 cy (1 to 20 m3); typically barge mounted. - Placement of dredged material into open scows that hold the material for transport to an offloading site.
+The offloading site can be upland or open water with proper permits. - Operates best in hard-packed consolidated sediments and is not well suited for hard rock environments; loose or fine materials tend to be released into the water column during withdrawal from the dredge floor to the surface and back. - Water content of the dredged material is typically in the range of 10%.